zamweis/ethminer-autostart-windows-and-linux/linux/nvidia/README.md

     sudo chmod +x yourscript

 Unfortunately you still need to enter your password when you execute the script because nvidia-smi need admin privileges.
-A workaround is to modify your `/etc/sudoers.d`.
-[This](https://wiki.archlinux.org/index.php/sudo#Configure_sudo_using_drop-in_files_in_/etc/sudoers.d) lets you start nvidia-smi without need of your password.
+A [workaround](https://wiki.archlinux.org/index.php/sudo#Configure_sudo_using_drop-in_files_in_/etc/sudoers.d) is to modify your `/etc/sudoers.d`.

 ## Autostart the script